GuardianOfPC/books-storage/README.md

 # Book-Storage Service

-Spring Boot application for books CRM
+Spring Boot application for books records

 Using:
 - Java 17